7 Almond Butter Benefits You Should Know

 What to do with Almond Butter

 If you’re really aiming at making the most of these almond butter benefits, you should really try making your own homemade almond butter.
-Not only it is the best way to preserve the nutritional value of almonds, but you also avoid all those extra added sugars, fats and preservatives that come with some brands of store-bought almond butter.
+Not only is it the best way to preserve the nutritional value of almonds, but you also avoid all those extra added sugars, fats, and preservatives that come with some brands of store-bought almond butter.

 Also, you can have that amazing treat at a fraction of the price.
 All you need is roasted almonds, a food processor and 10 minutes!